evan-schott/chinese_learning/README.md

 ![](https://github.com/evan-schott/chinese_learning/blob/master/interface.png)
 ![](https://github.com/evan-schott/chinese_learning/blob/master/character_cluster.png)

 The interface is nothing fancy, but promotes extreme speed of creation, and self testing.
-I found that testing myself was most effective when the words were layed out in a random order.
+I found that testing myself was most effective when the words were laid out in a random order.
 No button clicking, just reading down the line.
 For those who prefer seeing one at a time, that option is also included.